arturoSP/ecocbo/cran-comments.md

   > - Maintainer: 'Arturo Sanchez-Porras <sp.arturo@gmail.com>'

   > Possibly mis-spelled words in DESCRIPTION: <br/>
-  > -  Permutational (14:49)
+  > -  Permutational (14:70)

   - New submission
-  - Part of this work follows the ideas developed by Anderson (2017) in her paper "Permutational Multivariate Analysis of Variance (PERMANOVA)", therefore "Permutational" is not a mis-spelled word.
+  - The term "PERMANOVA" was coined by [Anderson (2017)](https://doi.org/10.1002/9781118445112.stat07841) to refer to Permutational Multivariate Analysis of Variance.
+This is part of the statistical theory that underlies the calculations performed in the function sim_beta().
+As you can see, the word "permutational" is used correctly in the title of the paper.

 ## Test environments